 The nightlife in Porto Alegre is lively and charming.
 There are places for all tastes.
 As in the rest of Brazil, in Porto Alegre the nightlife begins relatively late compared to other countries.
 People usually get together around 10pm for a happy hour, then go to a nightclub or stay where they started off the night.
 If the plan is to go to a nightclub, it is important not to be late, because queues tend to get pretty big around midnight.

 Other options are bars and restaurants at Mercado Público or at Chalé da Praça XV, both located downtown.
-In these areas you will find traditional and historical bars.
+In these places you will find traditional and historical bars.

-The largest festivals in Porto Alegre include: the Semana Farroupilha from September 13 to 20, and the Nossa Senhora dos Navegantes on February 2, which consists of a procession of fishing boats in tribute to their patron saint.
+*Among the largest festivals in Porto Alegre there are: the Semana Farroupilha from September 13 to 20 and the Nossa Senhora dos Navegantes on February 2, which consists of a procession of fishing boats in tribute to their patron saint.

 - It is important to be aware of your belongings while walking through downtown streets.

 - Avoid walking at night through dark places, especially if you are alone.

 - If possible, do not carry much money with you and avoid leaving valuables clearly on display.

 - When you need information, go to a commercial establishment.